heroiclabs/nakama-docs/docs/nakama-download.md

 # Download

-All Nakama versions are available for download from GitHub Release page.
-In addition, pre-build Docker images are available on Docker Hub.
+All Nakama versions are available for download from the GitHub Release page.
+In addition, Docker images are available on Docker Hub.

 ## Docker